RomainBitard/recipes/src/pages/recipes/loaded-grilled-cheese.md

 Add your cheese mixture to each of your slices.
 Let it cook for 5-7 minutes or until the cheese is mostly melted.
 Top with **1/4 cup kimchi** on each slice.

-When the bottom of your bread is golden bread, about 1-2 minutes after adding kimchi, remove your slices from the pan and plate them up.
+When the bottom of your bread is golden brown, about 1-2 minutes after adding kimchi, remove your slices from the pan and plate them up.

 Cook **2 eggs**, sunny side up, about 1-2 minutes since your pan is still hot.
 Give them a small pinch of salt.